aimeos/upscheme/README.md

 } );
 ```

-Besides the `col()` method which can add columns of arbitrary types, there are some shortcut methods available for types available in all database server implementations:
+Besides the `col()` method which can add columns of arbitrary types, there are some shortcut methods for types available in all database server implementations:

 | Column type | Description |
 |-------------|-------------|